email2ify/My-Yoga/README.md

 -[Code Institute](https://codeinstitute.net/)

 <li>Freepik.
-The beautiful Yoga image picture with face masks Cartoon Illustrations and the other two pictures for the about page and contact page.</li>
+The beautiful Yoga image picture with face masks Cartoon Illustrations and the other two image pictures for the about page and contact page.</li>

 -[freepik](https://nl.freepik.com//)</li>